-IN CHARGE Purchase ensures that the purchased products are procured from Approved sources only and which conforms to specified purchase requirement.
-This is done as per business process flow for PROCUREMENT.
-The type and control to be exercised on the supplier, based on the effect of the purchased product on the process/final product, is defined in the approved Supplier list.
+IN CHARGE Purchase ensures that the purchased products are procured from Approved sources only and which conforms to specified purchase requirements.
+This is done as per the business process flow for PROCUREMENT.
+The type and control to be exercised on the supplier, based on the effect of the purchased product on the process/final product, is defined in the Approved Supplier List.
 IN CHARGE Purchase evaluates and select supplier based on their ability to supply product in accordance with the requirements of the organization.
-Criteria for selection, evaluation and re-evaluation are described and depicted in the Business Process Flowchart.
+Criteria for selection, evaluation, and re-evaluation are described and depicted in the Business Process Flowchart.

 - Selection, Evaluation and approval of suppliers

 - Periodical evaluation of Supplier

 - Approved Supplier List will be maintained by the IN CHARGE Purchase and also the records of their periodical performance.

 8.4.2 Type and extent of control

 Xxx ensures that externally provided processes, products and services do not adversely affect the organization’s ability to consistently deliver conforming products and services to its customers

 - Ensure that externally provided processes remain within the control of its quality management system

 - Define both the controls that it intends to apply to an external provider and those it intends to apply to the resulting output

 - The potential impact of the externally provided processes, products and services on the organization’s ability to consistently meet customer and applicable statutory and regulatory requirements